Rome, Italy

 Local Payment Customs and Tipping Practices:

-- Tourist tax: Many hotels in Rome charge a small daily tourist tax per person.
+- Tourist tax: Many hotels charge a city tax per person per night, ranging from €3-7.

 Local Tips & Insights